 ijk = s1 * s2 * s3 * s1 * s2 * s3 = -1

--1 turns out to be a glu3on, see page 7 in the storyline QCD.
-The same page shows that 3 gluons merge easier to 1 gluon than 2 gluons do.
-From the 3-gluon composite two of the gluons might be absorbed in the shell of the third, see Four quarks in the shell at page 5 of the same storyline.
-Then a single -1 gluon should remain.
-(9.13)
+Or otherwise, from the 3-gluon composite two of the gluons might be absorbed in the shell of the third gluon, see Four quarks in the shell at page 5 of QCD.
+A single -1 gluon should remain then.
+(2.10)

 = k